marcin10lw/code-enter/README.md

 - **Structured Input**: Define the structure of the OTP input using numbers and separators.
 - **Input Validation**: Only accepts digit characters as input.
 - **Automatic Focus**: Automatically focuses the next input field upon entering a digit.
-- **Paste Functionality**: Allows users to paste OTP codes, ignoring non-digit characters and handling excess digits intelligently.
+- **Paste Functionality**: Allows users to paste OTP codes, ignoring non-digit characters and handling excess digits.

 ## Getting Started